roop/citron/docs/index.md

  2. Generate the parser

-    To generate a parser, you should compile Citron and then run Citron on the grammar file.
+    To generate a parser, we should compile Citron and then run Citron on the grammar file.

     See [_Generating the parser_](generating-the-parser/) for the